 One of the reasons they gave was that the RADAR's performance was so low that it was negatively affecting the Sensor Fusion algorithm.

 RADAR stands for Radio Detection And Ranging.
 It works by emitting electromagnetic (EM) waves that reflect when they meet an obstacle.
 And unlike cameras or LiDARs, it can work under any weather condition, and even see underneath obstacles.

 Thanks to the Doppler Effect, we can measure for every obstacle:

 - The XYZ position (sort of)

 Which is already good, right?
-We have the 3D Position, plus the speed, which is already somehow 4D.
+We have the 3D Position, plus the speed, so we have a nice 4D Output.

 Pretty bad, right?

-First, it's written 3D, but it's really a 2D process.
+First, it's written 3D, but it's really a 2D output.
 We don't have an accurate height of each point.
 The only reason it's called 3D is because the third dimension is the velocity of obstacles, directly estimated through the Doppler effect.